 - After rinsing kale, make sure it dries completely.
 A salad spinner works well for this.
 The drier, the crispier.

 - Rip kale into 1-2 inch pieces, discarding the hard center stem of each leaf.

-- Lay kale out on in a single layer a baking sheet or two.
-Make sure the pieces do not overlap!
+- Lay kale out on in a single layer on a baking sheet (or two) making sure the pieces do not overlap.

 - Spray lightly with cooking spray and sprinkle with half of the cajun seasoning and salt.
-Flip the kale pieces over and lightly spray the other site with cooking spray.
-Sprinkle remaining salt and seasoning on top.
+Flip the kale pieces over and lightly spray the other side with cooking spray and sprinkle remaining salt and seasoning on top.

 What’s your favorite seasoning to use on kale chips?